An Overview of Medicare

 Medicare Spending Now and In the Future

-In 2016, Medicare benefit payments totaled $675 billion; 21 percent was for hospital inpatient services, 14 percent for outpatient prescription drugs, and 10 percent for physician services; 30 percent was for payments to Medicare Advantage plans (see Figure 2).
+In 2017, Medicare benefit payments totaled $688 billion; 21 percent was for hospital inpatient services, 14 percent for outpatient prescription drugs, and 10 percent for physician services; 30 percent was for payments to Medicare Advantage plans for services covered by Part A and Part B (see Figure 2).

-Medicare spending is affected by a number of factors, including the number of beneficiaries, how care is delivered, the use of services, and health care prices.
-Both in the aggregate and on a per capita basis, Medicare spending growth has slowed in recent years and is expected to grow at a slower rate in the future than in the past.
+Medicare spending is affected by a number of factors, including the number of beneficiaries, how care is delivered, the use of services (including prescription drugs), and health care prices.
+Both in the aggregate and on a per capita basis, Medicare spending growth has slowed in recent years, but is expected to grow at a faster rate in the next decade than since 2010 (Figure 6).
+Looking ahead, Medicare spending (net of income from premiums and other offsetting receipts) is projected to grow from $583 billion in 2018 to $1,260 billion in 2028.
+The aging of the population, growth in Medicare enrollment due to the baby boom generating reaching the age of eligibility, and increases in per capita health care costs are leading to growth in overall Medicare spending.

 How Medicare is Financed

-- Part B is funded by general revenues and beneficiary premiums; the standard premium is $134 per month in 2018, the same as in 2017.
+- Part B is funded by general revenues and beneficiary premiums; the standard premium is $135.50 per month in 2019.
 Medicaid pays Part B premiums on behalf of beneficiaries who qualify for Medicaid based on having low incomes and assets.
-Beneficiaries with incomes greater than $85,000 for individuals or $170,000 for married couples filing jointly pay a higher, income-related monthly Part B premium, ranging from $187.50 to $428.60 per month in 2018.
-Although the standard Part B monthly premium is unchanged for 2018, most beneficiaries paid a lower monthly premium in 2017 due to the hold-harmless provision (about $109, on average), and will therefore face an increase in their Part B premium for 2018.
+Beneficiaries with incomes greater than $85,000 for individuals or $170,000 for married couples filing jointly pay a higher, income-related monthly Part B premium, ranging from 35% to 85% of Part B program costs, or $189.60 to $460.50 per person per month in 2019.

-- Part C, the Medicare Advantage program, is not separately financed; Medicare Advantage plans provide benefits covered under Part A, Part B, and (typically) Part D, and these benefits are financed primarily by payroll taxes, general revenues, and premiums, as described.
-Medicare Advantage plan enrollees generally pay the monthly Part B premium and many also pay an additional premium directly to their plan.
-The average premium for Medicare Advantage drug plans in 2017 is $36 per month.
+- Part C, the Medicare Advantage program, is not separately financed; Medicare Advantage plans provide benefits covered under Part A, Part B, and (typically) Part D, and these benefits are financed primarily by payroll taxes, general revenues, and premiums.
+Medicare Advantage enrollees generally pay the monthly Part B premium and many also pay an additional premium directly to their plan.
+The average monthly premium for Medicare Advantage drug plans in 2018 was $34 per month.

 - Part D is funded by general revenues, beneficiary premiums, and state payments.
-The average PDP premium for 2018 is $43.48 per month (weighted by 2017 enrollment).
-Part D enrollees with higher incomes pay an income-related premium surcharge, with the same income thresholds used for Part B. In 2018, premium surcharges range from $13 to $74.80 per month for higher-income beneficiaries.
+The average PDP premium for 2018 was $41 per month.
+Part D enrollees with higher incomes pay an income-related premium surcharge, with the same income thresholds used for Part B. In 2019, premium surcharges range from $12.40 to $77.40 per month for higher-income beneficiaries.

 Medicare Payment and Delivery System Reform